Roo7K1d/RP-Police-Database/README.md

 - Search by each heading
 - List manhunts

-## Feedback
+## Feedback / Support
 Feedback is great!
 If you have a suggestion or request, create an issue!
 Smilarly, if you have any issues, use the issue tab to let us know.
+If you do need any help with problems please visit the [Discord Server](https://discord.gg/QQaWvMkFbs)

 ## Todo
 - Catalog of sanctions#